korndorfer/fritzing-parts/README.md

-# fritzing-parts
+# My Custom Fritzing Parts
-Custom Fritzing Parts
+This is my custom Fritzing parts i have made to use in my projects.